MSBrett/azfw_hybrid/docs/DEPLOY.md

+# Lab Deployment Guide

 ## Prerequisites

 - Windows users should use the Windows Subsystem for Linux to execute the script.
 Mac and Linux users may use their terminal of choice.

 - The script requires the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+- Visual Studio Code is recommended for running the lab, along with these extensions:
+  - Azure Resource Manager Tools
+  - Remote WSL (for Windows users)

 ## Pre-deployment